block-m3/BlockM3.Imaging.Fingerprint/README.md

 Using wavelets, discreet cosine transformation and reed solomon.

-This library first use haar wavelet transformation, convert to YCbCr, then use the Cb channel and apply 4x4 Discreet Cosine Transformation, and then use the middle frequency coefficients in DCT to store the fingerprint with reed solomon.
+This library convert the image to YCbCr then with the Cb channel, applies haar wavelet transformation, selects a subband and applies 4x4 Discreet Cosine Transformation, and then use the middle frequency coefficients in DCT to store the fingerprint with reed solomon, after that it inverses the process and write back the image.

 You can chose which wavelet sub band to store the fingerprint.